This post contains affiliate links to products. We may receive a commission for purchases made through these links.

 Now, having shared this, I wish I could say that I never suffered from information overload again.
 But, I think this is something that Internet marketers fall prey to all the time.
 This is probably because things are changing so fast online and new products or methods of making money seem to be available every day.
 Algorithms change.
 New products or plugins become available as others fall to the wayside.
 Updates happen.

-So, when I begin a new tactic, I have to begin learning anew.
+Thus, when I begin a new tactic, I have to begin learning anew.
 When this happens, I still take a deep breath.
 Then another.
 Then, I remind myself that the information will be there tomorrow.
 And I will master it and be successful at a pace that meets my knowledge, skills, and schedule.
 I eat that elephant one bite at a time.
-And you can too.
-Indeed, always remember – You’ve got this!
+And you can avoid information overload by taking these steps, too.
+Indeed, always remember – You've got this!